The Olympic resorts

 - Combined lift pass for both Hafjell and Kvitfjell

-- Shuttle bus between the two centers on specific days throughout the season
+- Shuttle bus between the two centres on specific days throughout the season

-- Over 70 kilometers of alpine slopes (some of which is floodlit for night skiing)
+- Over 70 kilometres of alpine slopes (some of which is floodlit for night skiing)

 - Over 50 slopes